 Skip links

-Nigeria e-invoicing announced
+Nigeria FIRS e-Invoice announced

 Jan 2022 FIRS integrates to taxpayer accounting systems